 Regardless of trim level, the Prius Plug-In Hybrid offers nine airbags: dual front, side, front-side and rear-side airbags along with a driver's side knee airbag, to be exact.
 ABS, traction and stability control systems are standard, as is a tire-pressure monitoring system.

-The Prius Plug-In Hybrid faces competition from the Chevrolet Volt, which can travel 40 miles in electric-only mode before reverting to hybrid mode, the Ford Fusion Energi plug-in hybrid, the Ford C-Max Energi plug-in hybrid, as well as the Nissan Leaf, an electric vehicle with a range of 73 miles.
+The Prius Plug-In Hybrid faces competition from the Chevrolet Volt, which can travel 40 miles in electric-only mode before reverting to hybrid mode, the Ford Fusion Energi plug-in hybrid, the Ford C-Max Energi plug-in hybrid, as well as the Nissan Leaf, an electric vehicle with a maximum range of about 84 miles.